Matthew-Nelson/therapy-connect/README.md

 **Creating a Routine**

 Creating routines is easy!
-The given form will allow the therapist to create what workout they want their client doing next.
-This allows the therapist to have detailed control over what routines their clients are following and allows them to customize routines in between visits to the office.
+The given forms will allow therapists to create what workouts they want their clients doing next.
+This allows therapists to have detailed control over what routines their clients are following and allows them to customize routines in between visits to the office.

 **Completing a routine**